| Home |

 Connie Francis: 2009 Concert Tour SonglistBrooklyn Seaside Concert Series -- Thursday, July 30, 2009

-Orchestra Overture of Connie Francis hit songs
+Orchestra Overture of Connie Francis many hit songs

 Connie Francis grand entrance on stage {standing ovation}